alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 This [TrafficRouter](https://github.com/opensergo/opensergo-specification/blob/main/specification/en/traffic-routing.md)  specifies the simplest label routing rule.
 HTTP requests with a v2 header are routed to v2, and the rest of the traffic is routed to v1.
 If the version v2 does not have a corresponding instance, the HTTP request will fall back to the version v1.
 ### Demonstrate effect
-We send an HTTP request without a request header to OpenSergoConsumerApplication
+We send an HTTP request without a request header to OpenSergoConsumerApplication:
 ```
 curl --location --request GET '127.0.0.1:18083/router-test'
 ```
-Since the request header is not v2, the request will be routed to version v1 with the following result
+Since the request header is not v2, the request will be routed to version v1 with the following result:
 ```
 Route in 30.221.132.228: 18081,version is v1.
 ```